 Petroleum and Chemical handling procedures are outlined in the Spill Prevention Control Countermeasures Plan (SPCC).
 These procedures will be used to minimize the potential for spills of petroleum and hazardous substances, or other materials, that have the potential to pollute the environment and the response measures that will be implemented to contain, clean-up and dispose of any spilled substances during construction.
-The Certificate Holder will keep required parties appraised of on-site chemicals and waste stored within one hundred (100) feet of their Co-located Infrastructure (CI) or service area.
-These required parties include Local Fire Departments, Emergency Management Teams, and owners and operators of Co-located Infrastructure (Certificate Conditions (CC#34)).
+The Certificate Holder will keep required parties appraised of on-site chemicals and waste stored within one hundred (100) feet of their CI or service area.
+These required parties include Local Fire Departments, Emergency Management Teams, and owners and operators of CI.

-In accordance with amended Certificate Conditions (CC#114), in general, and to the maximum extent practicable, refueling of equipment, storage mixing, or handling of open containers of pesticides, chemicals labeled "toxic," or petroleum products, shall not be conducted within one hundred (100) feet of a stream or waterbody or wetland.
-Requirements for refueling within 100 feet of wetlands or streams will be allowed under certain circumstances identified below, subject to the practices set forth in the approved EM&CP.
+Prohibition during overland construction refueling of equipment, storage mixing, or handling of open containers of pesticides, chemicals labeled "toxic," or petroleum products, within one hundred (100) feet of a stream or waterbody or wetland.
+Field personnel and Contractors will be trained in spill response procedures, including the deployment and maintenance of spill response materials.